Irenezs/Notes/Untitled.md

-Excitation - Where an electron moves to a higher energy state De-excitation - Where an electron moves to a lower energy state, releasing a photon
+Excitation - Where an electron moves to a higher energy state De-excitation - Where an electron moves to a lower energy state, releasing a photon Ground State - The lowest energy state, most stable Ionisation - When an electron is completely removed from an atom Ionisation Energy - The energy required to completely remove an electron from an atom

+An electron can be excited by a collision or absorbing a photon